-B.7.
-OUTSOURCING
+B.7 Outsourcing

-The Board has approved an Outsourcing Policy which must be followed in circumstances where the Company seeks to outsource any activities which, as a Life Assurance entity it might otherwise be expected to carry out itself, but where the Company has identified benefits in outsourcing that activity.
-This Policy is cognisant of the Solvency II requirements when outsourcing such activities and seeks to comply with all requirements.
+The Board has approved an Outsourcing Policy which must be followed in circumstances where the company seeks to outsource any activities which, as a life assurance entity it might otherwise be expected to carry out itself, but where the company has identified benefits in outsourcing that activity.
+This policy is cognisant of the Solvency II requirements when outsourcing such activities and seeks to comply with all requirements.

-The Policy sets out the requirements which must be followed prior to outsourcing such activities and the ongoing monitoring of these activities.
-This is to ensure that any Outsourcing activity is undertaken in accordance with a structured control process with appropriate and ongoing accountability and responsibility within the Company as the regulated entity.
-Close management oversight and monitoring of Outsourced relationships is required under the policy.
-The Policy is also in compliance with local laws, regulations and best practice.
+The policy sets out the requirements which must be followed prior to outsourcing such activities and the ongoing monitoring of these activities.
+This is to ensure that any outsourcing activity is undertaken in accordance with a structured control process with appropriate and ongoing accountability and responsibility within the company as the regulated entity.
+Close management oversight and monitoring of outsourced relationships is required under the policy.
+The policy is also in compliance with local laws, regulations and best practice.

-The Company outsources a number of critical Important operational functions as defined by applicable Solvency II Regulations, CBI guidelines and the Company's Internal Supplier Classification tool.
-These mainly relate to Investment Management of own funds and Unit linked Policyholder funds, Custodian Services, Administration services of middle & back end office administration services, the provision of printing and mailing services for policyholder communications, and, as a result of Brexit, the administration of an Overseas Life Assurance Book (OLAB) book of Business which is a closed book.
-Being part of a large insurance group there are Intracompany outsourcing arrangements with Aviva Central Services that provide a number of group services, e.g. Finance, Actuarial & IT Infrastructure, all of which are subject to the same monitoring and oversight.
+The company outsources a number of critical important operational functions as defined by applicable Solvency II regulations, CBI guidelines and the company's internal supplier classification tool.
+These mainly relate to Investment management of own funds and unit linked policyholder funds, middle and back end office administration services, the provision of printing and mailing services for policyholder communications, and, as a result of Brexit, the administration of an Overseas Life Assurance Book (OLAB) book of business which is a closed book.

+Being part of a large insurance group there are Intracompany outsourcing arrangements with Aviva Central Services that provide a number of group services, e.g. finance, actuarial & IT infrastructure, all of which are subject to the same monitoring and oversight.
 All such providers are based in the EU and India but primarily in Ireland and the UK.
-The reason for outsourcing the above functions include utilising external third party specific skills , leveraging knowledge & skill internally within the group and cost synergies.
+The reason for outsourcing the above functions include utilising external third party specific skills, leveraging knowledge and skills internally within the group and cost synergies.

-An Outsourcing oversight committee is in place and meets regularly throughout the year (minimum 8 times), the focus of the ALPI dac Outsourcing Committee is to act on behalf of the ALPI dac ExCo to ensure that ALPI dac has in place appropriate outsourcing governance and oversight implemented through an Outsourcing Risk Management Framework and that the ALPI dac Outsourcing Strategy is aligned to the overall ALPI dac Business Strategy.
+An outsourcing oversight committee is in place and meetings shall be held not less than 6 times per year and at such other times as required.
+The focus of the ALPI dac Outsourcing Committee is to act on behalf of the ALPI dac ExCo to ensure that ALPI dac has in place appropriate outsourcing governance and oversight implemented through an Outsourcing Risk Management Framework and that the ALPI dac outsourcing strategy is aligned to the overall ALPI dac business strategy.

-In choosing each of the service providers, the Company has satisfied itself that each provider has the capacity and authorisation required by law to deliver the required functions or activities satisfactorily, in accordance with its Outsourcing Policy.
+In choosing each of the service providers, the Company has satisfied itself that each provider has the capacity and authorisation required by law to deliver the required functions or activities satisfactorily, in accordance with its outsourcing policy.